-In honor of National Kidney Month this March, we remind Colorado and Wyoming residents to think about the health of their kidneys and urge all residents to sign up as organ, eye and tissue donors.
+In honor of National Kidney Month this March, we’re reminding Colorado and Wyoming residents to think about the health of their kidneys and urge all residents to sign up as organ, eye and tissue donors.

 Did you know that 90% of those with kidney disease don’t even know they have it?
 Kidneys work as the body’s chemical purifier, filtering waste from 150 quarts of blood a day and performing vital functions that help direct red blood cell production and regulate blood pressure.
 Over time, the kidneys can become damaged with little or no physical symptoms.

-In Colorado and Wyoming, there are nearly two thousand people on the waiting list for lifesaving organ transplants – and more than 75% of them are awaiting a kidney.
+In Colorado and Wyoming, there are nearly 2,000 people on the waiting list for lifesaving organ transplants – and more than 80% of them are awaiting a kidney.
 Kidneys are the most transplanted organ and the average time a patient spends on the waiting list is 3-5 years.
-Kidneys are one of several organs that a living donor can give – allowing good Samaritans to make a huge impact through organ donation while they are still alive.
+Kidneys are one of several organs that a living donor can give – allowing folks that are able to be a living donor to make a huge impact through organ donation while they are still alive.

 For more information on living donation, click here.